Government financial support for UK salons during the November lockdown

 Self-Employed Income Scheme extended

-The government is offering two grants, each available for three-month periods.
-The online service for making claims will be available from 30 November 2020.
+The government offered two grants, each available for three-month periods.
+The online service for making claims became available.

-• The first grant will cover 1 November 2020 to 31 January 2021.
-The government will provide a taxable grant of 55% of average monthly trading profits, paid out in a single instalment and capped at £5,160 in total.
+• The first grant covered three months.
+The government provided a taxable grant of 55% of average monthly trading profits, paid out in a single instalment and capped at £5,160 in total.

-• The grant for November is an increase on the previously announced level of 40% of trading profits to 80%.
-This returns to 40% for December 2020 and January 2021.
-This means the total amount of the grant will increase from 40% to 55% of trading profits for 1 November 2020 to 31 January 2020.
+• The grant for November was an increase on the previously announced level of 40% of trading profits to 80%.
+This returned to 40% for the following two months, making the total amount of the grant increase from 40% to 55% of trading profits for the period.

 Other financial assistance available

-Salons or barbershops forced to close in England due to local or national restrictions will be eligible for the following:
+Salons or barbershops forced to close in England due to local or national restrictions are eligible for the following:

 • For properties with a rateable value of £15k or under: grants of £1,334 per month, or £667 every two weeks.